Summer is just a few weeks away which means nothing but good things–sunshine & barbecues, flip flops & fireworks and, best of all, family vacations!

 As far as food, Chicago is famous for several favorites, including Chicago-style hotdogs, deep-dish pizza, gourmet popcorn, and Italian beef sandwiches.
 We loved the pizza at Home Run Inn when we visited the Windy City, but also try the deep dish at Giordano’s.
 Garret’s Popcorn on Navy Pier offers the “Chicago Mix”—a strange combination of cheese and caramel corn that somehow works together.

-For hotdogs, any stand will do, and if you really like hot dogs, you must try a Chicago dog or “red hot” as they’re locally known.
-It’s an all-beef hotdog on a poppy seed bun loaded with chopped white onions, yellow mustard, bright green sweet pickle relish, tomato, a dill pickle spear and sport peppers.
-(Just don’t ask for ketchup, as most Chicagoan’s insist it’s unacceptable on a hotdog.)
-For Italian beef, Portillo’s is famous for a reason.
-(You can also get a Chicago dog there, if you like.)
+For hotdogs, any stand will do, but if you REALLY like hot dogs, you must try a Chicago dog or “red hot” as they’re locally known.
+It’s an all-beef hotdog on a poppy seed bun loaded with chopped white onions, yellow mustard, bright green sweet pickle relish, tomato, a dill pickle spear, and sport peppers.
+(Just don’t ask for ketchup, as most Chicagoans insist it’s unacceptable on a hotdog.)
+For Italian beef, Portillo’s is famous for a reason (you can also get a Chicago dog there if you like.)